joelhawksley/identity/components-2020/slides.md

 # Rails @ GitHub

-^ often asked about working on monolith
+^ often asked about working on the monolith at GitHub

-^ different mindset
+^ different mindset I noticed when I joined

+^ remember Eileen saying

 ---

-> If it doesn't have to do with our business, it needs to go in Rails.
+> "If it doesn't have to do with our business, it needs to go in Rails."

-^ Eileen said

 ^ If it doesn't have to do with our business, it needs to go in Rails.